280Zo/vulnforge/README.md

 top_k: 50, // further limit candidate tokens
 num_predict: 512, // if output is truncated early, bump it up to 768 or 1024
 ```

+It works for the most part.
+But when I try to select a model it just tries to download it, even if it exists.
+I would like to change the functionality of this.
+I'd like the drop down to list downloaded models and mark any other provider that has an API key entered already.
+Can you help me do this?